Steel Solutions Center

 4.2.2.
 When design loads are not specified in the Applicable Building Code, from where can they be determined?

-The provisions in ASCE 7-02 or 05 Minimum Design Loads for Buildings and Other Structures cover most loads in building structures, including design live loads and lateral loads as referenced in AISC Specification Section B2.
+The provisions in ASCE Minimum Design Loads for Buildings and Other Structures cover most loads in building structures, including design live loads and lateral loads as referenced in AISC Specification Section B2.

 4.2.3.
 To what standards are non-structural steel items such as metal stairs, handrails, and catwalks designed?

 Design force requirements for these items are commonly specified in the Applicable Building Code.
-Also, ANSI A1264.1-2002R covers safety standards and the National Association of Architectural Metals Manufacturers publishes standards that cover the design of miscellaneous and certain other non-structural steel elements.
+Also, ANSI/ASSP A1264.1 covers safety standards and the National Association of Architectural Metals Manufacturers publishes standards that cover the design of miscellaneous and certain other non-structural steel elements.